vincentniyitanga/BankApp/README.md

 * `TransferDialog`, the GUI dialog to transfer a certain amount of money from a selected bank account to anther bank account;

 ## Your Tasks
-In this project, you You need to implement the following items based on the given starting code:
+In this project, you You need to implement the following items based on the given starter code:

 ### Finish implementing MainMenu Class
 * Finish implementing the method `showAccountsButtonActionPerformed(java.awt.event.ActionEvent evt)` to display all bank accounts for a selected customer using ShowAccountsFrame, if a customer is not selected, or there is no customer in the application, display error message: "Select a customer or add a new customer to show accounts!"